centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 Are you a new Centra Partner?
 Welcome!
 Step one is familiarizing yourself with our Centra Fundementals documentation, these will help you understand the some core concepts.
 Once you do, you'll find it easier to follow specific docs and guides and most importantly you'll be ready for the next step.
 So step 2 then, attend one of our partner webinars.
 At these sessions we'll show you around the Centra UI and explain the most commonly used APIs and their functions.

-#### Philosophy #2: Instead of solving every problem for you, we prefer to educate you on how to solve it yourself
+#### Philosophy #2: We prefer supporting & educating over solving

-We will be happy to answer any of your questions, either directly or by pointing to our documentation, and if something is missing - we will add it for sure.
+Our team will always answer your questions, either by responding with an answer in writing or by pointing to our documentation.
+If documentation on a subject is missing then let us know and we will add it.
 If you forgot how something works - just ask, and we will remind you.

-However, after explaining a concept once or twice, we will expect you to have that knowledge and not ask the same questions every week.
-We hope you understand - we have hundreds of customers developed with dozens of different Partners, so it would be impossible for us to give you 100% of our time and focus.
-The more you learn at early stages of working with Centra, the easier it will be to later work on adding more customers and new integrations.
+However, after explaining a concept once or twice, we will expect you to have that knowledge and document it if needed.
+It's impossible for us to give 1 partner 100% of our time and focus so use the time during early stages of working with Centra to really get to know our documentation and ask questions.

-We would also love if you introduced Centra to your new colleagues - you and they will have a common perspective on using Centra, and we believe explanation coming from a person working on the same problem is easier to understand than any documentation.
+Help us by introducing Centra documentation to new colleagues and encourage shadowing - that way you'll have a common perspective on how to use Centra.

-Having said that, we strive to have the best available docs, which we would measure by how many Partners are able to build working solutions without having to ask us any questions.
-We've had single integrations like that in the past already, and we're proud of that fact.
+Having said that, we'd also love to have them attend one of our API or certification training sessions.

 #### Philosophy 3: Technical Support and Professional Services are two completely different things

 What we do for our Partners:

 * **Technical support**
   If you have technical questions, either about Centra UI or our APIs, let us know!
-Please make sure to always include as much details as you can - which customer and environment you are working with, what you are trying to achieve, how far have you managed to follow our guides and documentation, and so on.
+Please make sure to always include as much details as you can.
+Always mentionthe following when contacting partner support:
+- Which client you are working on
+- Which environment you are working on (QA or production)
+- What the actual results are now
+- What you are trying to achieve
+- Whether our guides and documentation helped, where you became stuck or if documentation is are missing

 * **Bug reports and verification**
-  If you encounter any behaviour that deviates from documentation or common sense, let us know!
-We want Centra to work reliably for everyone, so any technical issues will be looked at and fixed, if deemed necessary.
+  If you encounter any behaviour that deviates from documentation or common practice, let us know!
+We want Centra to work reliably for everyone, so any technical issues will be looked at and fixed if deemed necessary.

 * **Questions about technical features**
   If you have questions about new features, specific APIs, things mentioned in our newsletter - ask away! §Even if we don't respond immediately, we will find a way to explain it to you as best we can.